-2. PERFORMANCE
+PERFORMANCE

-Table 2 identifies results from column leaching experiments showing removal performance using typical conservative stormwater pollutants.
+Table 2 identifies results from column leaching experiments showing removal performance for formulations (RFM1&2) exposed to typical stormwater pollutants.
 The table compares the removal of metals (Cu, Pb, Zn) by the CORE Specifications (RFM1 & 2) and FAWB/CRCWSC Specification.
-It should be noted that the results are based on reactive (chemical) processes without the influence of plant uptake or biological factors.
-Consequently the effect of vegetation and biology would be expected to yield higher removal results.
-Previous studies have been focussed on low organic soils so are not considered reliable indicators of effects on these factors from higher organic formulations.
-Future CORE field studies are being designed to quantify performance effects of improved vegetation integrity on treatment performance.
+It should be noted that the results are based on reactive (chemical) processes without the influence of plant uptake.
+Consequently the effect of vegetation would be expected to yield higher removal results.
+Existing studies are focussed on low organic soils so are not considered reliable indicators of effects from higher organic formulations.
+Future field studies are being designed to quantify performance effects of improved vegetation integrity on treatment performance.

-Influent Pollutant Effluent % Removal $(\mu g/L)$ Stormwater CRC/FAWB RFM1 RFM2 CRC/FAWB RFM1 RFM2 Copper 162 4.2 7.2 6.4 97 96 96 Lead 0.4 0.4 < 0.2 < 0.2 0 > 50 > 50 Zinc 138 17 88 5 4 96 97
+Influent Pollutant Effluent % Removal $(\mu g/L)$ Stormwater CRC/FAWB RFM1 RFM2 CRC/FAWB RFM1 RFM2 7.2 Copper 162 4.2 6.4 97 96 96 Lead 0.4 0.4 < 0.2 < 0.2 0 > 50 > 50 138 17 5 97 Zinc 4 88 96